changwoolee/lenet5_hls/README.md

 FC2 : 84x10

 ## Environments
-I used Zedboard(Zynq 7z020) for testing.
+We used Zedboard(Zynq 7z020) for testing.

 HW Functions : CONVOLUTION_ LAYER_ 1, CONVOLUTION_ LAYER_ 2, and CONVOLUTION_ LAYER_ 3, Clk freq set as 100MHz.